Duke shuts natgas plant due to Florence floods, coal ash leak feared

 In 2015, Duke was fined more than $100 million after a 2014 spill that at the time was the third-worst coal ash spill in U.S. history.

-The company’s shares were down 0.9 percent at $79.87 in early afternoon trading.
+The company’s shares were down almost 1.1 percent at $79.76 in afternoon trade.

-Reporting by Ankur Banerjee in Bengaluru; Editing by Shounak Dasgupta amd Chris Reese
+Reporting by Ankur Banerjee and Swati Verma in Bengaluru and Scott DiSavino in New York; Editing by Shounak Dasgupta, Chris Reese and Diane Craft